 Output: Number of first-year students (broken down by all first-year students and by only those first- year students who graduated from a Mississippi public high school) enrolled in a developmental (remedial) course, who successfully complete the course (MBR-P1.9; SB-CR3)

-Output: Number of AA and ADN degrees awarded per 100 FTE students (MBR-
+Output: Number of FTE students in developmental courses (MBR-P1.8) Output: Number of AA and ADN degrees awarded per 100 FTE students (MBR-P1.8) St. 10.
+SR 501)